Sewing Tips: How to Use Basting Tape

 The width of the basting tape you use is important in certain applications.
 A general rule of thumb is to select a basting tape width just slightly narrower than the width of the seam or hem.
 That way you’ll get the best hold, but won’t have any excess tape sticking out from behind your seam.
 For example, when sewing 1/2-inch seams, use 3/8-inch basting tape.

-We recommend using 1/4-inch basting tape for use in cushions and pillows because the seams are generally so small in those applications.
+We recommend using 1/4-inch basting tape for cushions and pillows because the seams are generally so small in those applications.
 This narrow width is also great for zippers, as the tape will stick well to the zipper tape and is narrow enough to stay away from the zipper teeth.
 1/4-inch-wide basting tape is also used to attach a cushion's boxing to the plate and piping in upholstery work.

 Once the basting tape is applied and you've folded over your hem or adhered your fabric panel, you need to add pressure to the fabric assembly so the basting tape has a very secure hold on both layers.
 We like to use the Sailrite® Canvas Patterning Ruler and run the metal edge across the seam, pressing firmly.
 This will ensure the basted hem does not peel up.